-Tip 3: Know yourself and plan accordingly
+Know yourself and plan accordingly

 People tend to have an optimistic bias about their abilities.
 You’re no different.
 Research has shown that many people don’t even respect deadlines they’ve set for themselves!

 This is because we only consider singular information and not distributional data when making deadline decisions.
 Singular information is based on what you know about yourself.
-Distributional data is based on past experiences and similar activities that both yourself and others have completed.
+Distributional data is based on past experiences and similar activities that both you and others have completed.

 While completion times of similar projects are a better standard than your prediction, you are far more likely to base your deadline on your own prior expectancies.
 Accept that you don’t know better!
 You’re probably not considering everything that could possibly go wrong.
 (Your dog might eat your project — remember that one?).
 This faulty thinking is called the planning fallacy.

 Look at this example.
 If you estimate that completing a report will take 3 days, say it will be ready in 4.
-If you finish it in within 3 days, you’re a stellar employee!
+If you finish it in 3 days, you’re a stellar employee!
 However, if you say it’ll be ready in 2 days and it takes you 3, you’re late and irresponsible.
 Even though you did it within the same amount of time, you will be perceived differently.

 Consider the expectations you set with your deadlines.